Sexology in Hungary

-He has established in 1998 the Foundation for private life’s culture and life guidance, which has a curatorium (the members of which, outer dr. Szilagyi are: dr. Bela Buda psychiatrist, dr. Imre Aszodi gynecologist, Tamas Molnar clinical psychologist and Eva Aliz Banyai addictologist) .
+He has established in 1998 the Foundation for Private Life’s Culture and Life Guidance, which has a curatorium (the members of which, outer dr. Szilagyi ware: dr. Bela Buda psychiatrist, dr. Imre Aszodi gynecologist, Tamas Molnar clinical psychologist and Eva Aliz Banyai addictologist) .

 The last point of these goals was realised: between 1998 and 2002.
 There was published a quarterly, titled as Magyar Szexológiai Szemle (Hungarian Review of Sexology).
 The first 4 Volume of this is published in the form of booklets.
 Though it has had already a homepage, this incorporated only the list of contents and an article from each issue.
 However 2 issues of 2002 are entirely available in this homepage.

-Since 2004 our Foundation edited the "Special books for safeguarding sexual health".
-Till now seven new books are published:
+Since 2004 was edited the "Special books for safeguarding sexual health".
+Till now 8 new books are published:

-The books 4,5 and 7 are readeble in this website (in Hungarian).but here you can see some of they'r English Contents: and at the end a chapter of a Textbook
+The books 4--8 are readeble in this website (in Hungarian).but here you can see some of the Contents in English : and at the end a chapter of a Textbook

 about Communication in Problems of Sexuality